AsemJK/Architecting.Core/README.md

 **Anti-Pattern / Code smells**:
 - Code smells are indications that a part of the codebase may not be following the  best practices or may be violating the SOLID principles.
 - Code smells are not bugs, they are just indicators that the code may not be following the best practices.
+- The main problem in Anti Patterns coding is that the code will be hard to maintain

 **Understanding the web** (Request/Response):
   1. The communication starts